ginabethrussell/apax_weather_frontend/README.md

 ## My Weather App

-#### Example:

-My Weather App

-An full stack web application which allows authenticated users to view current weather data for US zipcodes.
+My Weather App is a full stack web application which displays current weather data for US zipcodes for authenticated users.
 Users can add and delete locations.
 Users and locations are stored in a backend database.
 The front end application is built with React, React Router, JavaScript, and Material UI.

 ## Project Screen Shots